-Mesoslope and microslope positions were generally level for Sites 1, 2 and 7 and ranged from level to crest for the other four sites, while mesoslope and microslope shape were predominantly straight for all 7 sites (Figures 9, 10).
+Mesoslope and microslope positions were generally level for Sites 1, 2 and 7, and ranged from level to crest for the other sites, while mesoslope and microslope shape were predominantly straight for all 10 sites (Figures 11, 12).
+Average slope was variable but generally less than 6% (Table 1).
 Site 3 contained glacial features such as kames providing some diversity to the landscape.
 Site 4 was located on a gentle to moderate slope with the greatest number of plots on midslope positions.
 Most sites contained some relief either as hummocky features or terraces over parts of the site.